 SDiN is led and administered by:

 Franca Fubini (Chair).
 Formerly Chair of the Gordon Lawrence Foundation, is now Chair of Social Dreaming International Network and Vice Chair of Il Nodo Group.
 She trained and worked with Gordon Lawrence since the 80’s.
-Together with Gordon Lawrence and Lilia Baglioni, she developed Social Dreaming in Italy, and together they created the first two editions of Social Dreaming training.
-She has designed and directed the first edition of this training.
-She has published articles about SD and its applications, taught SD at Universities and hosted SD programs internationally and in a variety of work contexts as a consultant to the organisations.
-She is an experienced and qualified psychoanalytic psychotherapist, organizational consultant and group analyst.
-She works both privately and for the public administrations as well as for private enterprises.
+With Lilia Baglioni and Gordon Lawrence introduced and developed Social Dreaming in Italy since 2001; they hosted the first two editions of the SD training.
+She has designed and directed two editions of the current training.
+Franca has published articles about SD and its applications, taught SD at Universities and hosted SD programs internationally and in a variety of work contexts as a consultant to the organisations.
+She is a psychoanalytic psychotherapist, organizational consultant and group analyst who works for the public administrations as well as for private enterprises.

 David Armstrong, formerly Trustee of the Gordon Lawrence Foundation, now a member of Social Dreaming International Network, is an Associate Consultant at Tavistock Consulting, the Tavistock and Portman NHS Foundation Trust, London.
 A social psychologist by background, he has worked in action research and organisational consultancy at the Tavistock Institute of Human Relations, The Grubb Institute of Behavioural Studies and the Tavistock Clinic.
 From 1989 he was closely associated with Gordon Lawrence’s development of Social Dreaming conferences.
 He is a Distinguished Member of the International Society for the Psychoanalytic Study of Organisations (ISPSO).
 He is the author of “Organization in the Mind: Psychoanalysis, Group Relations and Organizational Consultancy”, Karnac 2005 and a co editor with Michael Rustin of “Social Defences Against Anxiety: Explorations in a Paradigm”, Karnac 2014.